Revolut vs Mettle Business: Which Is Better? - Business Expert

 Revolut vs Mettle at a Glance

-You pay nothing at Mettle.
-No monthly fee, no UK transfer fees, FreeAgent accounting software included free with one monthly transaction.
-Mettle targets the simplest free UK business banking market.
+Mettle costs nothing: no monthly fee, no UK transfer fees, and FreeAgent accounting bundled free as long as you make one transaction a month.
+It targets the simplest free UK business banking market.

-You get plan-tiered pricing at Revolut: Basic £10/mo, Grow £30/mo, Scale, Enterprise.
-The payoff is 25+ multi-currency wallets, team cards, API access, and crypto on paid tiers.
+Revolut runs on tiers instead: Basic £10/mo, Grow £30/mo, then Scale and Enterprise.
+The payoff is 25+ multi-currency wallets, team cards, API access and crypto on the paid plans.

 When you bill a Berlin client in euros on Monday and a Toronto one in dollars on Friday, Revolut Business lets you hold both currencies.
 Mettle is GBP-only.